g-leech/argmin-gravitas/about.md

 {%	include about-links.html	%}

 I'm Gavin Leech, a data scientist at a large private org and a '[research parasite][Parasite]', or independent scholar.
 I write about things like poverty, animal welfare, [scientometrics][Sciento], and the quantified self.
 I aim for these to still be worth using [decades][LongContentIsLong] from now.
-Current projects [here][Proj].<br>
+Current projects [here][Proj].<br><br>

 <div class="accordion">